cometa-rocks/cometa_documentation/cometa_features.md

 * **Redirects** If the response is a redirection, you can get the URL to which it redirects and the type of redirection (e.g., 301 for permanent, 302 for temporary).

-* **Timing Information**: Details about how long it took for the server to respond (e.g., latency, time to first byte).
+* **Timing Information** Details about how long it took for the server to respond (e.g., latency, time to first byte).
 <br>
 <br>